wp-plugins/serial-posts/README.txt

 Tested up to: 3.3
 Stable tag: 1.2.1

 Allows you to assign Posts or Pages to a Serial, using custom fields, and then displays a list of all Posts and Pages assigned to the same Serial.
-Requires WP/WPMU 2.8+.

 == Description==